Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-02-Ursula-K-Le-Guin-Vaster-Than-Empires-and-More-Slow.md

 # Overall: 4/9.
 Merely judged from this article, Le Guin seemed to be the type of writers good at characters instead of building triggering plots, mysteries, worlds and wonders.
 I need to read more about her works to ascertain her advantages on writing.
+For the time being , I don't think she is my cup of tea.